ista-vamos/artifact-rv25/od/bitblasted/README.md

 cmake .
 ```

-To re-generate the monitors, run the script `generate.sh`.
+To re-generate the monitors, run the scripts `make`.
 Check the script to see (or modify) the commands for generating the monitors.